-Date and Time Content and teacher activity Formative assessment Day 2: Comprehension questions Verbal 00/00/00 Comprehension questions (factual, inferential, response 20 min as well as extrapolative) are meant to be asea Brainstorm Creative understanding of the text.
-They should not be used thinking for rote learning and memorization of facts from the Prediction text.
-Foreshadowing Extra clues from the text / learning questions should be used during discussion to help the students grasp the context and the text better.
+Date and Time Content and teacher activity Formative assessment Day 2: Comprehension questions Verbal 00/00/00 Comprehension questions (factual, inferential, as well response 20 min as extrapolative) are meant to be used to hold a class discussion leading towards better understanding of Brainstorm Creative the text.
+They should not be used for rote learning and thinking memorization of facts from the text.
+Prediction Extra clues from the text / learning questions should Foreshadowing be used during discussion to help the students grasp the context and the text better.
 It is always a good idea to ask the students to go back to the text to find out the facts during a class discussion.
 Comprehension questions should be done orally in a discussion mode and not in a question-answer mode.
 The students may write the answers after the oral work.
-Class Work: Comprehension Attempt Exercise A 1, 2, 3 in class.
+Class Work: Comprehension Attempt Exercise A in class.
 Challenge Question: Have a small discussion on 'Challenge Question'.
+Internet Research: Conduct an 'Internet Research'.
+Remember all the internet safety rules.
+Do have an adult present with you.
 Feedback: Give feedback on responses and correct any answer if required.